jugnumisal/Kubernetes-test-project/README.md

 This will divert the traffic on the same nginx homepage to Jenkins page.

-This is process of creating a new deployment environment with all it's binaries and libraries, performing testings on it and then switching the traffic to this new deployment is calle **Blue-Green Deployment**.
+This is process of creating a new deployment environment with all it's binaries and libraries, performing testings on it and then switching the traffic to this new deployment is called **Blue-Green Deployment**.